thephpleague/csv/docs/9.0/converter/json.md

 public JsonConverter::save(iterable $records, mixed $destination, $context = null): int
 ```

-The `JsonConverter::convert` accepts an `iterable` which represents the records collection
+The `JsonConverter::convert` accepts an `iterable` which represents the records collectioncl
 and returns a `iteratable` structure which will be lazily converted to JSON while avoiding
 high memory usage.The class is built to handle large CSV documents but can be used with
 small CSV document file if needed.